 Johnnie Bruner DVM has been a general practitioner of small animal medicine and surgery since graduating from Kansas State University College of Veterinary Medicine in 1987.
 He is an active member of the Wichita Veterinary Medical Association and has been instrumental in the origination of the local veterinary staff association.
 He is also a member of the Kansas Veterinary Medical Association and the American Veterinary Medical Association.

 Dr. Bruner is a graduate of Derby High School, Colby Community College, and Kansas State University with a degree in Animal Science Poultry Production.
-He is married to Patti and owned by her dog, Emma.
+He is married to Patti and owned by their dog, Dottie.
 He has four children and six grandchildren.
 On his bucket list is a project to restore two 1941 Chevrolets to their original condition - a project that he and his late father started.
 He enjoys painting with watercolors and has had a painting accepted and exhibited at the Great Eight Watercolor Society show.

 Andrea Hemmen DVM is a native of Wichita, having earned her Bachelors of Science at Wichita State University in 2005 and her veterinary degree from Kansas State University in 2009.
 Dr. Hemmen began working at Oakcrest Pet Hospital in 2003 as a kennel attendant and discovered her love for veterinary medicine there.
 Over time, she took on reception and technician duties and eventually pursued her veterinary degree.